skyttedk/present-predictor/.kilocode/rules/memory-bank/product.md

 2.  **Data Processing & Classification:**
     *   Historical data is preprocessed and aggregated to identify patterns.
     *   For new prediction requests, input data (gift descriptions, employee names) is classified into structured features (e.g., gift attributes via OpenAI, employee gender via `gender_guesser`).
-3.  **Prediction Generation:** A machine learning model (currently CatBoost Regressor) uses the processed features to predict the expected quantity for each gift in the given context.
+3.  **Prediction Generation:** A machine learning model (CatBoost Regressor) generates a "popularity score" for each gift, weighted by employee gender ratios.
+4.  **Prediction Normalization:** These scores are then normalized across all available gifts to ensure the final sum of `expected_qty` matches the total number of employees.
-4.  **API Output:** The predictions are delivered via a RESTful API, providing actionable demand forecasts.
+5.  **API Output:** The final, normalized predictions are delivered via a RESTful API.

 ### API Flow (Conceptual):